 The court may require you to answer questions under oath, and can allow the creditor or the creditor’s lawyer to question you about your financial situation and means and ability to pay the debt.
 Neither the creditor nor the creditor’s lawyer is allowed to directly cross-examine you, and the court may forbid any questions from the creditor or the creditor’s lawyer that, in the circumstances, are oppressive or unfair.
 You are entitled to be represented at the hearing.

 If you are not at the court hearing, and the court is not satisfied that the application should be granted, the court will issue a summons for you to attend the court for questioning.
 This summons may also require you to produce documents detailing your financial situation.

 If you fail to make a payment required by the instalment order, the creditor can apply to the registrar to issue a summons requiring you to attend court.
-The application for the summons must be accompanied by an affidavit explaining the fact and the circumstances of the default (r 61.06 Magistrates’ Court General Rules).
-If you fail to attend the court as required by the summons, you cannot be fined, but a warrant for your apprehension can be issued (s 17 JDR Act).
+The application for the summons must be accompanied by an affidavit explaining the circumstances of the default (r 61.06 Magistrates’ Court General Rules).
+If you fail to attend court as required by the summons, you cannot be fined, but a warrant for your arrest can be issued (s 17 JDR Act).

 The court (not a court officer in this case) is required to question you about your financial situation and consider the circumstances of your failure to make the payment.
 The court may confirm, vary or cancel the instalment order.
 It is absolutely essential that you are represented at this hearing.

 This procedure is sometimes misused by creditors or their representatives to pressure debtors to make further instalment agreements and incur extra legal costs.
 If you are served with this summons, seek advice from a financial counsellor.